mnagaso/asynchro_io_server_template/README.md

 # asynchro_io_server_template

-This is a template for a time incremental application with asynchronous server IO.
+This is the runnable example of IO server written in fortran.

+main.f90: main function for initialization, mpi process separation, time iteration. subrountine_ex.f90: examples of subroutines for idling io server, other call to do calculation.

 To make and run:
 ```bash